-- What Movies and TV Shows Will Be Available On Disney+?
+- What Movies and TV Shows Are Available On Disney+?

-Disney has positioned its new streaming service in what they hope is a market sweet spot at $6.99 per month.
-That is just below the entry-level subscription for Netflix ($8.99 per month) and slightly more expensive than the basic Hulu subscription with ads ($5.99 per month).
+Disney has positioned its new streaming service in what has proven to be a market sweet spot at $7.99 per month.
+That’s just below the entry-level subscription for Netflix ($9.99 per month) and slightly more expensive than the basic Hulu subscription with ads ($6.99 per month).

 Can I Bundle Disney+ With Other Services?

-Yes, and there are some pretty exciting promotional deals out there associated with the launch of the Disney+ product.
+There are some pretty exciting promotional deals out there associated with the Disney+ product.

-So, if you’re looking to make changes to your cell phone or internet provider, this could be an enticing option.
+So if you’re looking to make changes to your cell phone provider, this could be an enticing option.